aimeenhile/fall25-csc-bioinf/week3/report.md

 - Modify the codon code, add typehints

 ## 4. Modify CI and evaluate.sh file
+### CI
 - Add system dependencies so that CPython files are compiled
 - Add Python dependencies so that the source files are compiled and run correctly
+### evaluate.sh
+- Compile Cython files inside evaluate.sh and save the build files into the working directory